harshavardan1403/photonic-integrated-circuits/00_em_simulations/01_free_space_guassian_pulse/README.md

 ---
 ## Observations
 #### Bandwidth
-The time response for increase or decrease in `fwidth` is monitored by the *Time-Bandwidth Product*.
+The time response for increase or decrease in `fwidth` is governed by the *Time-Bandwidth Product*.
 - When the bandwidth is increased, the time response narrowed.
 This can be seen in [session01_output_n.png](outputs/session01_output_n.png).
 This output was observed for a `fwidth = 1.0`.
 - When the bandwidth is decreased, the time response widens.
 This can be seen in [session01_output_w.png](outputs/session01_output_w.png) and [session01_output_w1.png](outputs/session01_output_w1.png).
 This output was observed for `fwidth = 0.1`.